Chapter 2: The Digital

 - Switchable “user profiles” instead of “user accounts”, which are an artifact of giant shared computer systems.
 User profile just contains personalized settings and can be located anywhere, including removable media so you can take yours to other computers.
 If you want to keep things safe from others, encrypt them.
 Otherwise there are no permissions except those applied to applications themselves.

-I think Solid, a project by Prof. Time Berners-Lee, the guy behind the World Wide Web, is a decent implementation of this if it were to gain enough traction to actually be used.
+For this, I think Solid, a project by Sir.
+Tim Berners-Lee, the guy behind the World Wide Web, is a decent implementation of this if it were to gain enough traction to actually be used.

 Solid’s central focus is to enable the discovery and sharing of information in a way that preserves privacy.
 A user stores personal data in “pods”, personal online data stores, hosted wherever the user desires.
 Applications that are authenticated by Solid are allowed to request data if the user has given the application permission.